gavbarosee/react-kickstart/docs/guides/project-structure-walkthrough.md

 ## Mini-FAQ

-- Where are scripts set? → `src/config/package-json-builder.js#getFrameworkScripts()`.
+- Where are scripts set? → `src/builders/package-json-builder.js#getFrameworkScripts()`.
-- Where’s the build output directory defined? → `getBuildDirectory()` in the same file.
+- Where's the build output directory defined? → `getBuildDirectory()` in the same file.
 - How do I add a new prompt? → Create a step in `src/prompts/steps/`, wire in `src/prompts/prompt-flow.js`, and handle navigation from the previous step.
 - Generation failed after install—what next? → Re-run with `--yes`, check network/proxy, then review `installDependenciesWithRetry` in `utils/process/package-managers.js` logs.
 - How do I add a new framework? → `../extending/adding-a-new-framework.md` and ensure prompt choice + QA matrix update.